 Application; Signatures: The application for special use for a Wind Park shall be submitted on a form prepared for that purpose by the Township.
 The application shall include individual, notarized contracts with all property owners within the Wind Park for all Participating Properties within the Wind Park.
 Any properties not so identified shall be presumed to be non-participating properties and shall not be part of the Wind Park.

-Submission Requirements: The applicant shall submit one electronic and seven (7) physical copies of the application and all supporting materials to the Township Zoning Administrator.
+Submission Requirements: The applicant, owner, or operator shall submit one electronic and seven (7) physical copies of the application and all supporting materials to the Township Zoning Administrator.
 The Zoning Administrator will cause the application to be placed on the Planning Commission’s next regular meeting agenda.

-Site Plan Drawing and Supporting Materials: All applications for a Wind Park special use must be accompanied by a detailed Site Plan, drawn to scale and dimensioned, and certified by a registered professional engineer licensed in the State of Michigan, displaying the following information.
+Site Plan Drawing and Supporting Materials: All applications for a Wind Park special use must be accompanied by a detailed Site Plan, drawn to scale and dimensioned, and signed and sealed by a registered professional engineer licensed in the State of Michigan, displaying the following information.

-All requirements for a site plan contained in this Ordinance, signed and sealed by a registered surveyor or professional engineer.
+All requirements for a site plan contained in this Ordinance.

 All requirements of the design standards contained in this Section.